vcmi/vcmi/docs/players/Installation_macOS.md

 # Step 2: Installing Heroes III data files

+### Step 2.a: Installing data files with GOG offline installer

+If you buyed HoMM3 on [GOG](https://www.gog.com/de/game/heroes_of_might_and_magic_3_complete_edition) you can download the files directly with the browser and install it in launcher.
+You need to select the exe file first and afterwards the bin file.
+This process takes a few seconds.
+Be patient.

+### Step 2.b: Installing by the classic way

 1. Find a way to unpack Windows Heroes III or GOG installer.
 For example, use `vcmibuilder` script inside app bundle or install the game with [CrossOver](https://www.codeweavers.com/crossover) or [Wineskin](https://github.com/Gcenx/WineskinServer).
 2. Place or symlink **Data**, **Maps** and **Mp3** directories from Heroes III to:`~/Library/Application\ Support/vcmi/`